How have You been doing lately? Ready for summer?

 Some ideas? – not rules:

 - If you can’t sleep, skip the vino at dinner, and ditch the electronic gadgets.
 Get a tantalizing book that takes you to a fantastic place – LIKE ITALY!
-Here’s one of my most favorite books EVER.
+Here’s one of my favorite books EVER.
 Then pop into a Soak it Out bath before bed.
 You won’t believe how well you will sleep after this while dreaming of lovely things.

 Not too shabby, No?